john-cd/rust_howto/bk/later/categories/development-tools_ffi/java.md

 Class Loading: You'll need to ensure that the Java classes your Rust code interacts with are loaded correctly.
 Exception Handling: You'll need to handle Java exceptions in your Rust code.

-The [`jni`][c-jni]⮳{{hi:jni}} crate is the core crate for JNI interaction. jni-rs is highly recommended to simplify development.
+The [`jni`][c~jni~docs]⮳{{hi:jni}} crate is the core crate for JNI interaction. jni-rs is highly recommended to simplify development.
 Code generation is often a necessary step, and the exact approach can vary.
 Be prepared for some manual work and boilerplate code when working with JNI.

 - [jnix](https://lib.rs/crates/jnix)